-- 1) Eligibility for this benefit under the foregoing schedule will be effective upon termination of City employment for any employee who was employed by the City prior to January 1, 2006 and who: a) is eligible to receive a DB pension immediately upon termination or b) who is a member of the City's Defined Contribution Pension Plan, and who is either: a) at least fifty-five (55) with at least ten (10) years of credited service, or b) any age with twenty-five (25) or more years of credited service.
-Payment of the benefit commences at the time the employee retires or terminates and requests group insurance coverage. - 2) Those who interrupt group health insurance coverage after commencing coverage as a retiree, or who delay receipt of an immediate pension benefit after ceasing work with the City, are subject to any existing proof of insurability requirements before they can reenter/or enter the group plan. - 3) Retirees are responsible for the full-cost of any group dependent coverage they may elect.
-Dependent coverage must be the same type as the retiree's (e.g., POS, HMO). - 4) Retirees must agree to payroll deduction of premium payments from their pension checks.
-If the cost of the premium exceeds the net pension payment or if the former employee/retiree is not receiving a pension directly from the City Of Orlando or its agents, the retiree shall pay directly any balance due to the appropriate vendor as directed by the City of Orlando Human Resources Division.
-Should a premium payment be more than sixty (60) days in arrears, the retiree's group coverage will be automatically terminated by the Employee Benefits Section with the retiree so notified.
+Eligibility for this benefit under the foregoing schedule will be effective upon termination of City employment for any employee who was employed by the City prior to January 1, 2006 and who: a) is eligible to receive a DB pension immediately upon termination or b) who is a member of the City's Defined Contribution Pension Plan, and who is either: a) at least fifty-five (55) with at least ten (10) years of credited service, or b) any age with twenty-five (25) or more years of credited service.
+Effective January 1, 2018, retirees, their spouse and their dependent child(ren) enrolled in the City's group health insurance plan at the time of retirement (or enrolled January 1, 2018 if already retired) may continue coverage after retirement in accordance with Plan eligibility requirements.
+If at any point the retiree, their spouse, or their dependent child(ren) cease coverage under the City's group insurance plan for any reason at any time after retirement, they will not be permitted to re-enroll.
+A retiree who continues uninterrupted coverage after retirement may add a new spouse only if they marry after retirement.
+A retiree who continues uninterrupted coverage after retirement may add a new dependent child and an existing spouse only if the dependent child is born or adopted after retirement.
+The new spouse or dependent child must be added within 31 days inclusive of the date of the marriage, birth, or adoption.
+Retirees eligible for a City contribution are required to make timely application for Medicare.
+Once such retiree becomes eligible for Medicare, the City will provide health insurance coverage, secondary to Medicare, under the City's Group Health Plan and will pay the entire cost of the individual retiree contribution for such secondary coverage unless that cost exceeds the cost of the individual contribution then currently being paid by the City for active employees (employee only coverage), in which case the lesser of the two shall apply

+- 2. Retirees are responsible for the full-cost of any group dependent coverage they are eligible for and elect.
+Dependent coverage must be the same type as the retiree's (e.g., POS, HMO). - 3.
+Retirees must agree to payroll deduction of premium payments from their pension checks.
+If the cost of the premium exceeds the net pension payment or if the former employee/retiree is not receiving a pension directly from the City of Orlando or its agents, the retiree shall pay directly any balance due to the appropriate vendor as directed by the City of Orlando Human Resources Division.
+Should a premium payment be more than sixty

+(60) days in arrears, the retiree's group coverage will be automatically terminated by the Employee Benefits Section with the retiree so notified.